strapi/documentation/docusaurus/docs/dev-docs/configurations/sso.md

 - A Strapi application running on version 3.5.0 or higher is required.
 - To configure SSO on your application, you will need an <EnterpriseBadge /> license.
 - Make sure the SSO feature is [enabled in the admin panel](/user-docs/settings/single-sign-on).
-- Make sure Strapi is part of the applications you can access with your provider.
-For example, with Microsoft (Azure) Active Directory, you must first ask someone with the right permissions to add Strapi to the list of allowed applications.
-Please refer to your provider(s) documentation to learn more about that.
+- You will need to have a working knowledge of JavaScript and Node.js to configure SSO.

 :::

 :::caution
 It is currently not possible to associate a unique SSO provider to an email address used for a Strapi account, meaning that the access to a Strapi account cannot be restricted to only one SSO provider.
 For more information and workarounds to solve this issue, [please refer to the dedicated GitHub issue](https://github.com/strapi/strapi/issues/9466#issuecomment-783587648).
 :::

+## Required configuration before setting up SSO

+TODO: Add server configuration information

+## Accessing the SSO configuration

-SSO configuration lives in the server configuration of the application, found at `./config/admin.js`.
+The SSO configuration lives in the server configuration of the application, found at `./config/admin.js` or `./config/admin.ts`.

-## Accessing the configuration

 The providers' configuration should be written within the `auth.providers` path of the admin panel configuration.